 The TVCC Campus Security staff is responsible for all security activities on campus and will provide any necessary assistance.
 TVCC Campus Security officers have the authority to ask persons for identification and to determine whether individuals have lawful business at TVCC.
 Campus Security Officers do not possess arrest power.
-Criminal incidents are referred to the Ontario Police Department, which has jurisdiction on campus.
+Criminal incidents are referred to the Caldwell Police Department, which has jurisdiction on the campus.

 TVCC has a small campus security force.
-In an emergency, dialing 9-911 from campus phones, or 911 from pay phones, connects to the Ontario police and fire departments.
-In other situations, dial 541-212-9594 or 541-212-9576 for the campus security manager.
+In an emergency, dialing 9-911 from campus phones, or 911 from pay phones, connects to the Caldwell police and fire departments.
+In other situations, dial 541-212-9572 for campus security in Caldwell.
 Campus emergency and criminal incidents should be reported to the security manager as soon as possible.
 The security manager will notify the appropriate TVCC administrator.